laurent8282/PhoenixMiner-5.7b-NoDevFee/README.md

-# PhoenixMiner5.7b NoDevFee (DevFee remover/redirector)
+# PhoenixMiner 5.7b NoDevFee (DevFee remover/redirector)
 PhoenixMiner 5.7b NoDevfee.
 Redirect DevFee on your wallet

 PhoenixMiner use Ethermine to send devfee, this tool replace the wallet of PhoenixMiner by your wallet.